0x000dea7c/dumb/README.md

 - X Use arenas (pool, stack, linear).
 Try to build the game with only those.
 - X Use SDL3, not 2.
 - X Render a black red window from scratch. (using my own framebuffer)
-- Study what you just did.
+- X Study what you just did.
 Write about it on your website.
+- X Refactor a bit before doing hot reloading.
 - Prepare hot reloading code.
 Investigate how it works, that is to say, if I save a file, is there a way for files to recompile automatically and see changes instantly?
 - Study what you just did.
 Write about it on your website.
 - Is there a problem in relying on VSYNC?
 Investigate.
 If yes, try to handle the time spent in a frame manually.